Configuration

 }

-You may want to add a new marker programmatically after the map has been loaded, for example add a new marker when the user clicks a button.
+For example, you might want to add a marker when the user clicks a button.

 const map = new jsVectorMap({ })